SkywardSyntax/3DWebGL/README.md

 A slider UI component has been added to control the rotation of the cube.
 You can use the slider at the bottom of the screen to rotate the cube along the Y-axis.

+## Frustum Culling Optimization

+This project includes an optimization technique called frustum culling to avoid rendering parts of the cube that are not visible.
+Frustum culling improves performance by skipping the rendering of faces of the cube that are outside the view frustum.

+### Benefits of Frustum Culling

+- **Improved Performance**: By not rendering faces that are not visible, the application can run more efficiently and smoothly.
+- **Reduced GPU Load**: Frustum culling reduces the number of draw calls and the amount of work the GPU has to do, leading to better overall performance.

+### How to Use

+The frustum culling optimization is automatically applied when rendering the cube.
+No additional configuration is required.
+Simply run the application as described in the "Getting Started" section, and the optimization will be in effect.